Primary Stylistic Influences:

 - Abysmal Dawn (From Ashes only)

-- Aeternam (Fuses melodic death with Middle Eastern folk)
+- Music/Aeternam (Fuses melodic death with Middle Eastern folk)

 - The Agonist (A female-fronted example like Arch Enemy, though they tend to mix it up with clean vocals.
 Crosses over with deathcore and Progressive Metal.)